galgotech/fermions/README.md

 Fermions allow you to build complex systems using workflows.
 Develop the front-end components and back-end APIs with workflows using a domain-specific language (DSL).
 Code any programming language in a remote development environment without losing flexibility.

 ## Goals
-* Create systems faster, reusing UI components and APIs without losing flexibility
+* Create systems faster, reusing UI components and APIs without lost flexibility
 * Workflows to organize business requirements and model business logic
 * A remote development environment
 * Deploy systems to production in one click
-* Interface to organize UI components and APIs
+* Interface to manage UI components and APIs

 Fermions join the open-source projects: